Senzing/libpostal-docker/README.md

 # Libpostal Docker

-This project provides a simple two-step process to try the [Libpostal](https://github.com/openvenues/libpostal) address parsing library in its interactive mode.
+This project provides a simple two-step process to try the [Libpostal] address parsing library in its interactive mode.

-It also includes the Python [pypostal](https://github.com/openvenues/pypostal) library for you to try.
+It also includes the Python [pypostal] library for you to try.

 ## Prerequisites

 The only prerequisite for this project is Docker.
-If you don't have it installed, you can download it from [here](https://www.docker.com/products/docker-desktop).
+If you don't have it installed, you can download it from [here].

 ## TLDR Interactive Mode